Lucina101/SDS_Final_project/README.md

 # 3. Worker Node Setup
 ## 3.1 Install Raspberry Pi OS
-Make sure that you allowed ssh connection during installation
+Make sure that you allowed ssh connection during installation.

 The step 3.2 onward will assume that you already ssh to pi.